-The Company had earnings from La Negra mining operations for the year ended December 31, 2013 in the amount of \$11.5 million (2012: \$25.0 million).
-The decrease in earnings from La Negra mining operations for year 2013 as compared to the previous year was mainly related to the decrease in metal prices, lower silver grade at La Negra mine and higher copper concentrate inventory, despite the increase in the volume of ore produced as result of the recent expansion.
+The Company had earnings from mining operations at La Negra for the quarter ended March 31, 2014 in the amount of \$3.4 million (2013: \$4.8 million).
+The decrease in earnings from mining operations at La Negra for the current period against the same period of the previous year was mainly related to the decrease in metal prices, lower silver grade at La Negra mine; despite the increase in the volume of ore produced as result of the expansion of the La Negra mill throughput.